oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 these images, it makes updating existing domains with new FMW software patches and updating domain model files decoupled.

-- `Externally created in a Kubernetes persistent volume` - This selection stores the domain in a Kubernetes persistent volume; this is known as "Domain in PV".
+- `Domain on Persistent Volume` - This selection stores the domain in a Kubernetes persistent volume.
 This closely approximates the traditional way of maintaining a domain where the domain is created on disk and then used and maintained for as long as necessary.
 Depending on which Fusion Middleware products you are using, this may be your only supported choice for running the domain in Kubernetes.
 The WKT UI application currently doesn't do anything to help you create the persistent volume, the necessary persistent volume claim, or the domain.
 After those things exist, the application will allow you to use them to deploy new domains stored in a persistent volume.

 #### Choosing the Model Archive Plug-in for Zip File Handling
 When working with a WebLogic Deploy Tooling model archive file, you have the following options from which to choose: